Last updated: 14 August 2026

 How to Choose the Right Thickness

-5. As a practical Nigeria-specific rule of thumb: treat 6 to 8 inches as the everyday baseline, move to 10 to 12 inches for premium adult, couple or back-pain needs, and reserve 14 inches and above for luxury or institutional use only where there is a clear personal reason for it.
+- As a practical Nigeria-specific rule of thumb: treat 6 to 8 inches as the everyday baseline, move to 10 to 12 inches for premium adult or couple comfort needs, and reserve 14 inches and above for luxury or institutional use only where there is a clear personal reason for it.
+If back discomfort is a factor in your decision, prioritise genuine support-core quality over the inch number itself.

 What We Recommend Most